Pharmaceutical company

 Maker of osimertinib (Tagrisso), the drug whose resistance the models replicate

 Every year, hundreds of thousands of lung cancer patients start treatment with osimertinib, the leading targeted therapy for tumors driven by mutations in the EGFR gene.
-Most of them will respond.
-Nearly all of them will eventually stop responding, as their cancers evolve resistance through a dozen different molecular escape routes.
-Until now, researchers trying to understand those escape routes had to work with messy, inconsistent lab models that made it difficult to pin down which genetic change caused which failure.
-On April 20, 2026, the American Type Culture Collection (ATCC) and the Broad Institute of MIT and Harvard released a panel of 13 precisely engineered cancer cell lines, each genetically identical except for a single, defined resistance mechanism, giving researchers clean, standardized tools to study exactly how and why treatments stop working.
+Most will respond, but nearly all will eventually stop responding as their cancers evolve resistance through a dozen different molecular escape routes.
+Until now, researchers had to work with messy lab models that made it hard to pin down which genetic change caused which failure.

 Manufacturer of acalabrutinib (Calquence); sponsor of the AMPLIFY trial